-AP Sources: Matt Wieters, Nationals agree, pending physical
+AP source: Matt Wieters, Nationals agree, pending physical

 WEST PALM BEACH, Fla.
-(AP) -- Free-agent catcher Matt Wieters and the Washington Nationals have an agreement in principle on a contract, pending a physical, according to two people familiar with the deal.
+(AP) -- Free-agent catcher Matt Wieters and the Washington Nationals have an agreement in principle on a $10.5 million contract for 2017, pending a physical, according to a person familiar with the deal.

-The people spoke to The Associated Press on condition of anonymity on Tuesday because nothing had been announced yet.
+The contract also includes a player option for 2018 worth $10.5 million, the person said, speaking to The Associated Press on condition of anonymity on Tuesday because nothing had been announced yet.

 Wieters is a four-time All-Star who has played his entire career with the Baltimore Orioles after being taken with the No. 5 overall pick in the 2007 amateur draft.